metagenopolis/meteor/README.md

 ## Introduction

 Meteor is a plateform for quantitative metagenomics profiling of complex ecosystems.
-Meteor relies on genes catalogue to perform species-level taxonomic profiling, functional analysis and strain-level population structure inference.
+Meteor relies on genes catalogue to perform species-level taxonomic profiling (Bacteria, Archaea and Eukaryotes), functional analysis and strain-level population structure inference.

 ## Dependencies